guschiavon/claudia-neumann-yoga/_drafts/8-ways-to-strengthen-your-immune-systems.md

 ## Being ready to fight off anything that comes your way

 Today we find ourselves in unprecedented times, the worldwide Covid-19 Pandemic has breached our borders and is sweeping through our communities, so you wouldn't be alone if you said you’re feeling a bit helpless to combat this ‘war’.
 However, control is not entirely out of your hands.
-Besides following the government’s safety guidelines, you also have the power to prepare your body to go into any fight.
-Not only are we faced with the threat of Covid-19, we are also at risk of the seasonal flu, as we’ve all begun to feel the arrival of Autumn in the air. &nbsp;
+Besides following the government’s safety guidelines, you also have the power to prepare your body to go into any fight.&nbsp;

 ## Boosting your immunity